davidwshg/dotfiles/README.md

 # dotfiles

-This is some common tools to start in new computer.
+Common tools to start in new computer.

 ## Install on OSX
 ```